Ainahau Gardens

 The structure is characterized as concrete and mid-rise, not as an older single-wall type, and no agents mark or mention single-wall.
 This strongly indicates the building is not single-wall construction.

-The listings explicitly state a 30-day minimum rental rule.
+The listings clearly indicate a minimum 30-day rental rule.
 Under the provided definition, that means short-term rentals are not allowed in this building.

-I searched for hotel pool, hotel rental program, managed by hotel, Hilton/Trump/Ritz pool references, and found none.
-Since short-term rentals are not allowed, a hotel pool arrangement is also unsupported by the remarks and must be false.
+I searched for hotel pool, hotel rental program, and managed-by-hotel wording and found none.
+Since the building does not allow short-term rentals, a hotel pool arrangement is not supported by the remarks.

 At least 5 of 13 listings describe their units as 'FEE SIMPLE' (e.g., 'TURN KEY, MOVE-IN CONDITION, FEE SIMPLE', 'Fee simple studio with one covered ASSIGNED PARKING').
 No listing mentions leasehold tenure, so the building clearly offers fee simple units.